 “So what is the deal with your shirt little man?”
 Margie said, getting down on one knee in front of me.

 “It’s a tartan”, I mumbled.
 I didn’t want to say it the way mom wanted me to say it.

 “A what?”, Margie asked.

-I heard my mom blow out air and finally say, “It’s a Campbell tartan, Jonathan’s middle name!”
+I heard mom blow out air and finally say, “It’s a CAMPBELL tartan, Jonathan’s middle name!”

 “Okay”, said Margie, still on one knee, smiling and looking at me.
 “It’s your family colors!”

-I felt embarrassed and mad that my mom was talking for me.
+I felt embarrassed and mad that mom was talking for me.